ORIGINALLY POSTED ON STRAIGHT.COM, FEB. 24, 2013

 By Steve Newton

-Thirty years ago last Friday–on February 22, 1983–Nicolette Larson played the Commodore Ballroom.
+On February 22, 1983, Nicolette Larson played Vancouver’s Commodore Ballroom.
 It wasn’t a major concert event by any means, but it was definitely a potential night out for Larson fans who’d been following her career since ’78, when her debut album Nicolette spawned a hit version of Neil Young’s “Lotta Love”.